ABOUT MIKE SCALA

 Known for his sense of adventure, he also set a “World Record” performing a world’s first concert in the Franz Josef Glacier on the South Island of New Zealand which gained the attention of international media and has been featured on National TV stations such as RTE and ABC across the world.

 In Oct.
-2015, while finishing his world tour, Scala was scouted by some of the industry’s top producers.
-After hearing Scala’s last single, “Stratosphere”, and some unreleased demos, Multi-Platinum Producer Matt Squire (Fall Out Boy, Panic!
-At The Disco, Max Martin) approached Scala to work with him on his next album release which he later accepted.
-The new album is due out in 2018 and includes collaborations with members of Imagine Dragons (Will Wells, Touring Member), Tokyo Police Club, and members of the Ed Sheeran and 21 Pilots Team.
+2015, while finishing his world tour, Scala was scouted by some of the industry’s top producers for the production of his new album which is due out in 2019.
+The album includes collaborations with members of Imagine Dragons (Will Wells, Touring Member), Tokyo Police Club, and members of the Ed Sheeran and 21 Pilots Team.

 Charity Foundation For Kids

 On his tours around the world he and his team work with youth setting up mentoring programs, building homes for families in need and donating food, clothing, books, educational supplies, and other necessities.
-Scala is also an advocate for human rights in fighting against human trafficking of children and mental health/support.
+Scala is also an advocate for human rights in providing support to victims of human trafficking and mental health/support.
 Recently he teamed up with charities in Central America to aid children who are victims of human trafficking and domestic violence.
 He and the team assisted in helping get them into safe houses and the resources they need to start new lives reuniting them with their families.

 A portion of proceeds from every concert and all record sales are donated to youth supportive charities such as: UNICEF, Building Bridges for Kids, Big Brothers & Big Sisters Programs, Habitat for Humanity, Musicians On Call, Youth and Cultural Development and many other youth supportive programs around the world.